 are also available to print.
 They have a clear background, so you can print them on any sort of paper you’d like.
 I printed mine on kraft paper.

 And if you aren’t the candlemaking sort, or you just need a quick gift.
-Here’s an idea for you: Just buy some inexpensive candles (I found these on clearance at Big Lots) and swap the manufacturer labels out with your own.
+Here’s an idea for you: Just buy some inexpensive candles (I found these on clearance at Big Lots) and swap the manufacturer labels out with these monogram labels.

 Doesn’t that look so much nicer?
 Like I said, sometimes it’s the small details that make a gift truly special.